xcatliu/pagic/pagic.org/docs/themes.md

 To sum up, although it is a bit troublesome, it is necessary to list all the files of the subject.

+When you are developing a theme, you can run `pagic init` and select `theme` to automatically scan the files in the current directory and generate a `mod.ts`.

 ### `props`

 The core file in the theme is `_layout.tsx`, and the most important thing to write `_layout.tsx` is to use its `props`.